 - Existing patrons who are already paying in your payout currency are not required to change anything at all.

-How your tier prices are converted
+How we convert your tier prices

 Previewing your page in different currencies

-Patron Relationship Manager will display the patron’s currency in their pledge amount.
+The patron Relationship Manager will display the patron’s currency in their pledge amount.
 This is also detailed in the individual patron information, but each patron’s Lifetime Value and the amount you receive is shown in your currency.
 Similarly, when you download your CSV report from Patron Relationship Manager, this will show amounts in your payout currency.

 - Patron amount and currency charged